mariel-rs/mariel-rs.github.io/content/blogs/16092022_learningpath.md

 on my coding path in early 2019.
 I was more familiar with IT stuff such as protocols, firewalls, networks and general troubleshooting.
-In these 3+ years I realized that coding is an ongoing learning process, if the aim is to stay up to date with latest trends and technologies available.
+In these 3+ years I realized that coding is an ongoing learning process, if the aim is to stay up to date with the latest trends and technologies available.

 Now that I have landed on a much more technical role than before, and of course more challenging, I have to be more organized on my spare time and what I